On the hierarchy of natural theories: Analogues of Martin's Conjecture

+One conspicuous feature of Theorem \ref{main} is that it concerns only monotone functions.
+Recall that Sacks' question and Martin's Conjecture concern degree-invariant functions, not order-preserving functions.
+Whereas monotone functions are analogues of order-preserving functions, extensional functions are analogues of degree-invariant functions.
+Indeed, extensional functions are merely functions that are invariant with respect to degrees in Lindenbaum algebras.
+So a strengthening of Theorem \ref{main} to extensional functions would yield a more faithful proof-theoretic analogue of Martin's Conjecture.

-Shavrukov and Visser provided another blow to the canonical status of the consistency operator.
-S. Friedman asked them, in conversation, whether ``the consistency operator is, in some sense, the least way to strengthen theories.''
-Against this hypothesis, Shavrukov and Visser exhibited an extensional density function on the Lindenbaum algebra of $\mathsf{PA}$.
-Let me explain.
+By a result of Shavrukov and Visser, Theorem \ref{main} cannot be strengthened to cover extensional functions in this way.
+S.\ Friedman asked them, in conversation, whether ``the consistency operator is, in some sense, the least way to strengthen theories.''
+In response, Shavrukov and Visser exhibited an extensional density function on the Lindenbaum algebra of $\mathsf{PA}$.
+Their result actually extends to all reasonable theories by a result of Kripke and Pour-El \parencite{kripke1967deduction}.\footnote{Recall that a reasonable theory is a consistent, recursively axiomatized theory that interprets a modicum of arithmetic.} \begin{theorem}[\cite{shavrukov2014uniform}] For any reasonable theory $T$, the Lindenbaum algebra of $T$ admits a recursive extensional density function. \end{theorem}